serpent-os/serpentos.com/content/about.md

 If your matrix client supports spaces (app.element.io does), you can join the [Serpent OS matrix Space](https://matrix.to/#/!trFJOzhpDUejJKnPYg:matrix.org) which will show all the channels offered by us.

-You can also join us at [GitLab](https://gitlab.com/serpent-os) where you'll find all our code, tools and packaging repositories.
-This is where users are able to contribute and improve Serpent OS.
+You can also join us at [GitHub(serpent-os)](https://github.com/serpent-os) where you'll find all our code and tools.
+Our packaging repositories live at [GitHub(snekpit)](https://github.com/snekpit).
+These two places are where users are able to contribute and improve Serpent OS.

 We want to enjoy working on Serpent OS, and we want you to as well.
-If there is anything that is impacting on your ability to enjoy your time with the community, then let us know.
-Others may be feeling the same way, so we can get on top of it before it becomes a wider concern.
+If there is anything that is impacting your ability to enjoy your time with the community, then let us know.
+Others may be feeling the same way, so the sooner you approach us, the sooner we can get on top of it before it becomes a wider concern.

 # All the Finer Details